pereznetworks/WeatherX/SSR-PLANNING.md

 # Steps to Complete
- - So I really went down the rabbit hole on this one
+ - Okay, so I really went down the rabbit hole on this one.
+ - To find out which options I went with...
    - [After much deliberation, I took these steps...](./SSR-Implementaton.md)

 [Back to Master Branch](https://github.com/pereznetworks/TD-Project12/tree/master)